Kyle Tucker Player Props: Astros vs. Rockies

 Kyle Tucker At The Plate

-- He ranks 11th in batting average, 13th in on base percentage, and 27th in slugging among qualifying hitters in MLB.
+- Among qualifying hitters in MLB action, he ranks 11th in batting average, 13th in on-base percentage, and 32nd in slugging.

+- Tucker is batting .421 with one homer during his last outings and is riding a four-game hitting streak.

-- Tucker has driven in a run in 38 games this year (41.3%), including 16 games with more than one RBI (17.4%).
+- Tucker has picked up a hit in 67.7% of his 93 games this season, with more than one hit in 30.1% of them.

+- He has gone deep in 15.1% of his games this year, and 3.5% of his chances at the plate.

+- Tucker has had an RBI in 38 games this season (40.9%), including 16 multi-RBI outings (17.2%).
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 37 of 92 games this year, and more than once 9 times.
+- He has scored in 37 of 93 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.